PhillRogers/uploadserver/README.md

 python3 -m uploadserver --quota 100 # in MB, default is 100
 ~~~

 If an upload causes the destination folder to exceede the quota capacity, that file will be deleted.
-In any case, if an upload causes the destination filesystem uto fill, that file will be deleted.
+In any case, if an upload causes the destination filesystem to fill, that file will be deleted.

 ## Theme Option